 On the “Before you begin” page, you can just click on Next.
 If you do not want the page to appear subsequent times, check the button to skip the page by default.

-On the next Window “Select installation type“, select “Role-based or feature-based installation” and click on “Next“.
+On the next Window, select “Role-based or feature-based installation” as you configure Hyper-V on Windows Server, and then click on “Next”

 If you have multiple servers, please ensure you select the right server to have the HyperV role installed.